kthjm/chenv/README.md

 ### `delete`

-`delete` update item as deleted style.
+`delete` update item as deleted style. `<id>` can take multiple by a comma.

-This means not to delete item but change exist item's name and version.
+"deleted style" means not to delete item but change exist item's name and version.

 To distinguish between "real" and "deleted" extensions like this: